prabhuignoto/react-chrono/README.md

 ### 🎭Custom icons for the Timeline

-To use custom icons in the timeline, pass in the collection of images between the `chrono` tags wrapped in a container.
+To utilize personalized icons on the timeline, enclose a collection of images between the `chrono` tags, wrapped in a container.

-The icons are sequentially set (i.e) the first image you pass will be used as the icon for the first timeline item and so on.
+The icons are arranged sequentially; meaning, the first image that you pass in will be used as the icon for the first timeline item, and so on.

-Please make sure to pass in the image collection inside a container with a special className `chrono-icons`.
-This convention is mandatory as the component uses this `class name` to pick the images.
+It is important to note that the image collection must be passed in inside a container with the designated `chrono-icons` className.
+This is a required convention, as the component relies on this className to select the appropriate images.

 ```jsx
 <Chrono items={items} mode="VERTICAL_ALTERNATING">